Most functional, beautiful, and aesthetic Notion template for students.

 Past grad: a place to start making plans on what to do after graduation.
 Pros and cons list so that you can compare your choices.

-Exam planner: this helps you to get prepared for your exams by study each topic individually and it comes with a study tracker.
+Exam planner: this helps you to get prepared for your exams by studying each topic individually and it comes with a study tracker.

 Pre-uni tasks: this allows you to plan everything you want to do before going to college.
 It also comes with a packing list where you can write down everything you need to get for college.